Single-use plastic ban in the Netherlands: The most important questions & answers about the measures

 If a customer in the Netherlands orders food and/or drink for pick-up or has the order delivered, he or she must either pay for the disposable containers as long as they contain plastic, or alternatively, he or she must use the reusable alternative with a return system or bring his or her own containers to fill.
 As a restaurateur in the Netherlands, you are obliged to list the surcharge for disposable containers separately on the invoice and must offer the option of a reusable alternative.

-In supermarkets, bakeries, butchers, greengrocers or kiosks where there is no on-site warping, i.e. there is no terrace, tables or bar, customers pay for disposable containers with plastic content in which packaged food and drinks are ready to warp and require no further preparation.
+In supermarkets, bakeries, butchers, greengrocers or kiosks where there is no onsite distortion, i.e. there is no terrace, tables or bar, customers pay for disposable plastic containers in which packaged food and drinks are ready for distortion and do not require any further preparation.
 This includes, for example, iced coffee, meal salads or sandwiches.
 Food that has to be heated in the microwave, for example, before being distorted is not included and may be sold in plastic packaging at no extra cost.
 Here too, the disposable container with plastic content must be listed separately on the invoice.
-As soon as a retailer in this category offers an option for on-site distortion, no single-use containers with plastic content may be issued there from 2024 and the retailer must offer reusable options or allow customers to bring their own containers.
+As soon as a retailer in this category offers an option for on-site distortion, no single-use containers with plastic content may be issued there and the retailer must offer reusable options or allow customers to bring their own containers.

-For offices, companies and institutions that potentially have a canteen or cafeteria, the ban on single-use containers with plastic content will apply from 2024.
-From the new year, washable cups, glasses, crockery and cutlery must be provided here.
+For offices, companies and institutions that potentially have a canteen or cafeteria, the ban on disposable containers with plastic content has been in force since 2024.
+From this year onwards, washable cups, glasses, crockery and cutlery must be provided here.
 Alternatively, the option of a reusable alternative can be offered or you can bring your own containers.

 Sample Pack To-Go